rzeldent/esp32-smartdisplay/README.md

 - Using a third party library there is unnecessary code included (for other boards),
 - No support for on the fly rotating,
 - No support for touch,
+- No support for adaptive brightness based on the surrounding light,
-- Not using code already present in the ESP firmware
+- Not using code already present in the ESP firmware,
 - No LVGL integration

 ## How to obtain these boards